 - Finally, restart your PC.

-I hope you were able to replace PowerShell with CMD in Windows 10 or 11 (or vice versa) using this tutorial.
-In case you get stuck at any step and need help or just have something to share about the topic, feel free to drop us a comment.
+If you get stuck at any step and need help or have something to share about the topic, leave a comment below.

 Read Next: How to Enable God Mode on Windows 10 & 11